A. The seriousness and character of Paul's ministry.

 iv.
 Many Christians struggle at this very point.
 Is God supposed to do it or am I supposed to do it?
 The answer is, "Yes!"
 God does it and we do it.
 Trust God, rely on Him, and then get to work and work as hard as you can!
 That is how we see the work of God accomplished.
 If I neglect my end of the partnership, God's grace doesn't accomplish all that it might and is therefore given in vain.

 v.
 "God's grace is always coming to my heart and life in very wonderful and blessed experience of now.
 Yesterday's grace is totally inadequate for the burden of today, and if I do not learn to lay hold of heavenly resources every day of my life for the little things as well as the big things, as a Christian I soon become stale, barren, and fruitless in the service of the Lord."
 (Redpath)

 d.
-Now is the acceptable time . . . now is the day of salvation: By quoting and applying Isaiah 49:8, Paul wants to give the Corinthian Christians as sense of urgency.
+Now is the acceptable time . . . now is the day of salvation: By quoting and applying Isaiah 49:8, Paul wants to give the Corinthian Christians a sense of urgency.
 God has an acceptable time for us to work with His grace.
 God has a day of salvation that will not last forever.
-This is no time for Christian lives all about ease and comfort and self-focus.
-It is time to get busy for the Lord, and to be workers together with Him!
+This is no time for Christian lives consumed with ease and comfort and self-focus.
+It is time to get busy for the Lord and to be workers together with Him.

 2. (3) How this responsibility affected Paul: his passion to be blameless as a servant of the gospel.

 We give no offense in anything, that our ministry may not be blamed.